apache/dubbo-website/blog/en-us/dubbo-basic-usage-dubbo-provider-configuration.md

 * &lt;dubbo:protocol name="dubbo" port="20880" /&gt;
 Here is the transport protocol and the default port, generally no changes are required.

-> Next, we will focuse on the configuration of &lt;dubbo:service/&gt;
+> Next, we will focus on the configuration of &lt;dubbo:service/&gt;

 * &lt;dubbo:service/&gt;List of main properties supported：
 | Properties Name | Description |